GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/index.md

 * Read **[open sourcing the Protected Audience API Key/Value service](/blog/open-sourcing-fledge-key-value-service/)**.

 {% Aside 'gotchas' %}
-While in the initial experimental phase of testing Protected Audience API, `trustedBiddingSignalsUrl` must have the same origin as the interest group owner.
+While in the initial experimental phase of testing the Protected Audience API, `trustedBiddingSignalsUrl` must have the same origin as the interest group owner.
 Learn more in [Bring Your Own Server](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#:~:text=bring%20your%20own%20server).
 {% endAside %}